The prologue presents the basic themes of the book and declares that the season of fulfillment has arrived – Revelation 1:1-3.

 What for Daniel would not occur until “latter days,” in Revelation, becomes “soon”; that is, “soon” from the perspective of the first readers of the book.

 The book is called “the prophecy,” once again, applying a singular noun to the entire document.
 In the epilogue, it is also called “the prophecy of this book, and once more, in the singular number – (Revelation 22:7).

 The unveiling of imminent events is necessary because the “season is near.”
 Imminence will be reiterated in the book’s concluding section.
 The phrase is another allusion to Daniel, and it is used in the same way as in the first instance.
 Note the comparison:

 - (Revelation 1:3) – “Blessed is he that reads and they that hear the words of the prophecy and keep the things that are written in it, for the SEASON (kairos) IS AT HAND.”

 - (Daniel 12:4) – “Shut up the words and seal the book, even until the SEASON (kairos) OF THE END.”

-(Revelation 22:7) – “SEAL NOT the words of the prophecy of this book, FOR THE SEASON IS AT HAND” – (Compare – Daniel 12:4).
+- (Revelation 22:7) – “SEAL NOT the words of the prophecy of this book, FOR THE SEASON IS AT HAND” – (Compare – Daniel 12:4).

-The book’s target audience is comprised of the “servants” of Jesus – (doulos, “slave, servant”), a term applied to the followers of Jesus elsewhere in Revelation – “Those who have the testimony of Jesus” – (Revelation 2:20, 7:3, 12:17, 13:7).
+The target audience consists of the “servants” of Jesus (doulos, “slave, servant”), a term applied to the followers of Jesus elsewhere in the book- (Revelation 2:20, 7:3, 12:17, 13:7).

-What the book of Daniel anticipated for a remote future and in a veiled form is now disclosed and put into motion by Jesus on behalf of his saints – The time of fulfillment has arrived!
+Thus, Revelation discloses how the kingdom of God will achieve final victory, the role of the “servants” of Jesus in the process, and what all this means for the marginalized churches of Asia.
+What the Book of Daniel anticipated in a remote future, and in a veiled form, is now being disclosed and put into motion by Jesus on behalf of his saints – The time of fulfillment has arrived!